mrudulmohan007/Kubernetes-CKA-Preparation/Day-2/day-2-readme.md

 Installing kubectl on Arch Linux
 # Update your system
-sudo pacman -Syu
+-->sudo pacman -Syu

 # Install kubectl
-sudo pacman -S kubectl
+-->sudo pacman -S kubectl

 # Verify kubectl installation
-kubectl version --client
+-->kubectl version --client
 Now I need to switch between the two clusters using kubectl, let's do that:

 # List all contexts
-kubectl config get-contexts
+-->kubectl config get-contexts

 # Switch to a specific context
-kubectl config use-context kind-cka-cluster2
+-->kubectl config use-context kind-cka-cluster2 --Checking Cluster Nodes--
-Checking Cluster Nodes
 To ensure that my clusters were up and running, I used the following command to display information about the nodes:

-kubectl get nodes
+--> kubectl get nodes